dstrekelj/algebra-front-end-developer-course-workbook/README.md

-# Front End Developer
+# Algebra Front-end Developer Course Workbook

-Course materials for my take on Algebra's "Front End Developer" course.
+Workbook for my take on Algebra's "Front End Developer" course.

 > Do you want to contribute?
 Read the [contribution guidelines](GUIDELINES.md) to find out how!